Rodríguez, Arturo, b. 1955

 Professional correspondence is with Rodríguez's New York Gallery, CDS, and with curators, galleries, museums, art historians, and collectors.
 Also included are letters from the Norton Gallery concerning the Walls exhibit, and letters of recommendation.
 Personal correspondence is with friends, artists, critics, historians and fans including Judith and Bill Landner, David Wojnarowicz, Lynette Bosh, Helen Kohen, and Carol Damion, among others

 Photographs are of Rodríguez, Demi, friends, writers, collectors, Rodríguez's travels and house in Miami after Hurricane Andrew and the house reconstruction in 2008, Rodríguez's family (many from childhood), exhibitions and exhibition openings, the Prometeo Theater Group (where Demi and Rodríguez first met) and Demi and Rodríguez's artwork.
-Some photogaphs are on compact disk.
+Some photographs are on CD.

 Artwork by Rodríguez includes sketchbooks and loose sketches (many containing studies for the "Walls" project), childhood drawings, ink and acrylic drawings made as a teenager, and one sketch dedicated to Demi, 1982.
 Artwork by Demi includes sketches (many of children) and a photo-collage by Demi.
 Also included are drawings by school children dedicated and sent to Demi and Rodríguez.